Drag13/drag13.github.io/src/posts/create-new-nextjs-app-with-prettier-eslint-tests/content.md

 ## Table of Content

 - Create new Next.JS application
 - Setup Prettier
 - Configure Eslint
 - Setup Husky with LintStaged
 - Setup tests with Jest
 - Deployment notes
-- Other options
+- Extra options

 ## Before you start

 - Use the console for a better debugging experience, especially for the commit and push phases with Husky.
 - You may require extra steps depending on your needs and tools.

-## Create new project
+## Create a new NextJS project

 - Create an **EMPTY** remote repository (GitHub, GitLab, etc)